BigBigDoudou/pathfinder/README.md

+# TINY PATHFINDER

+> Pathfinding prototype made with Ruby (back) and React/Redux (front)

 > December 2018

-# TINY PATHFINDER

-*A tiny algorithm to find the shortest path in a maze*
+A tiny algorithm to find the shortest path in a maze

 ![screenshot_1](https://raw.githubusercontent.com/bigbigdoudou/pathfinder/master/pathfinder.png)